Cessna O-2 Skymaster ICM Review

 Only the ailerons need to be attached to the wing separately from the control surfaces.
 These are provided in a neutral position.
 Nevertheless, the entire structure with the tail unit and struts is not exactly trivial, construction steps 51 to 69 are intended for this.
 You can then decide on an armament option.
 Nevertheless, the kit gives the impression that there will be few problems with the alignment.

-The ICM decal sheet is quite small but contains a lot of maintenance instructions.
+The ICM decal sheet is quite small but contains many maintenance instructions.
 A manufacturer is not specified, so you have to wait and see how these decals behave.
 In any case, the visual impression is very good.
 Four painting variants can be represented with these wet sliding pictures, three gray-white machines, and a black model.
 Unfortunately, there is no (no) information about the models.
 There are others e.g. in the sets of Caracal or AoA Decals.

 - Cessna O-2A Skymaster, USAF, Bu.No.
 21407; light gray/white (small kangaroo on the right and left at the bow), green tail unit tips